ZarmDev/arch-linux-guide/README.md

 ## 4. Plug it into your PC
    - Enter BIOS/UEFI (usually by pressing F2, F12, ESC, or DEL during boot)
+   - Use right/left arrow keys to go to "Boot"
-   - Select the USB drive as the boot device
+   - Select the USB drive and move it to the top by using the options on the right (probably using F6 button or +/-)
 ## 5. Connect to WIFI (note you will be unable to do this when you leave the ISO unless you install it after rebooting/chroot steps)
    - In your ISO, you will be able to use the command ```iwctl```